 - House view.
 Our view on market outlook, business risk and potential value.

 - Idea generation.
-Identifying suitable investment opportunities in the context of market conditions and Fund goals.
+Identifying suitable investment opportunities in the context of market conditions and startegy goals.

 - Portfolio construction.
 Blending strategies that work well together.
 Controlling, monitoring and testing strategies to ensure they diversify risk.

-- Fund management.
-Managing the fund, cash flows and liquidity.
+- Strategy management.
+Managing the strategy, cash flows and liquidity.
 Monitoring and rebalancing the portfolio.

-The value of an investment and any income from it can go down as well as up and can fluctuate in response to changes in currency and exchange rates.
-Investors may not get back the original amount invested.
+Past performance is no guarantee of future results.
+The value of an investment and any income from it can go down as well as up and outcomes are not guaranteed.
+Investors may receive less than the original amount invested.